1. Online Payments Services Agreement

 7.10 You must not represent or otherwise imply that the Surcharge is levied by a Card Scheme or by Us or any other financial institution.

-7.11 For the purposes of this clause 7, costs that form Your “reasonable costs of card acceptance” will be determined having regard to the Reserve Bank of Australia’s Guidance Note: Interpretation of Surcharging Standards, as amended or replaced from time to time
+7.11 For the purposes of this clause 7, costs that form Your “reasonable costs of card acceptance” will be determined having regard to Part IVC of the Competition and Consumer Act 2010 (Cth) and the Reserve Bank of Australia’s Guidance Note: Interpretation of Surcharging Standards, as amended or replaced from time to time.

 8 TRANSACTION RECEIPT

-8.1 Unless We have agreed that We will provide the transaction receipt to the Cardholder, You must give the Cardholder a copy of the Transaction Receipt for each Card transaction, but You must not charge a fee for doing so.
+8.1 Unless We have agreed that We will provide the Transaction Receipt to the Cardholder, You must give the Cardholder a copy of the Transaction Receipt for each Transaction, but You must not charge a fee for doing so.

 8.2 If You are notified that You must prepare the Transaction Receipt, You must ensure the information contained in the Transaction Receipt: